scannotation/QA-QC_generator_software/README.md

 or by downloading the file ["QA-QC_generator-tutorial.zip"](https://github.com/scannotation/QA-QC_generator_software/blob/main/QA-QC_generator-tutorial.zip).

 ## Development
-QA-QC generator was developed in Python 3.9 on Windows 11.
+QA/QC generator was developed in Python 3.9 on Windows 11.

 ## Tutorial
-To get started with QA-QC generator, you can view the video tutorial:
+To get started with QA/QC generator, you can view the video tutorial:
 * either [on YouTube](https://youtu.be/i5L9XoOHnlY) directly
 * or if you want to browse the video using the table of contents (recommended):\
 \